 Co-Funded by the European Union.

-EuropeChats is is the flagship podcast of TEPSA and it is part of the TEPSA Podcast Channel “Europe Speaks”
+EuropeChats is the flagship podcast of TEPSA and it is part of the TEPSA Podcast Channel “Europe Speaks”

 Music: Worakls, 22 September 2014, Salzburg, Hungry music